noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 Type:           Int64
 ```

-So we have $46844$ rows in this data set.
 The arithmetic mean is a lot higher than the median which indicates that the data is heavily skewed to the right.
 25% of the data appears to be smaller than $27025$ and 75% of the data larger than $100000$.
 The maximum is given by an entry of over 45Mio and there are also participants with a yearly income of one Dollar.

 Let us create some plots to gain deeper insights.
 We have already seen the use of `Plots.jl` before.
 In this section, we will switch to `StatsPlots.jl` (which is a drop-in replacement for `Plots.jl`) since on one hand it supports easy plotting of dataframes and on the other hand also offers additional statistical recipes.